henryshunt/timeline-creator/README.md

 # Miscellaneous Information
 - Single-click an item to select it and double-click an item to edit it.
-- Check "T-0 Mode" with a time entered, and the timeline items will show their time as a countdown/up relative to the entered T-0 time.
+- Check "T-0 Mode" and enter a time, and the timeline items will show their time as a countdown/up relative to the T-0 time.
+- When adding or editing an item with T-0 mode enabled, you can enter the time as a countdown/up to the T-0 time.
+Use the below checkbox to switch between T-0 -relative time and wall-clock time entry.
 - Select an item, then select another item with the control key held.
 This will display the time difference between the two items.

 # Shortcuts